Create a staging environment for upgrading Confluence

 Your staging environment should closely replicate your real-live environment (production), including any reverse proxies, SSL configuration, or load balancer (for Data Center).
-You may decide to use a different physical server or a virtualised solution.
+You may decide to use a different physical server or a virtualized solution.
 The main thing is to make sure it is an appropriate replica of your production environment.

 For the purposes of these instructions, we assume your staging environment is physically separate from your production environment, and has the same operating system (and Java version if you've installed Confluence manually).

 To replicate your database: